Hither & Yon

 On the third day after she moved in he said, "There are no entrances.
 Only exits."
 Little Him scooted around Danni's heart, tying his strings so tight that she thought the organ would burst.
 Watching his dizzying journey made her thankful for the transparency of her skin.
 It didn't matter that she'd flirted with the waiter and allowed him to touch her knee.
 It was of no consequence that she'd kissed that guy in the bar when out with her girlfriends, that Holly had told Glenn.
 Glenn would see how much she loved him.

 "I am so full of you, there is almost no room for anyone else," Danni said to Glenn at breakfast.
+She is too small, Kitkun thinks, the first time she enters his tiny workshop tucked between the market's stalls.
+Too young to have left the nest alone.
+Yet, despite the years of waiting, he still feels a prick of hope as she steps out of the city's unrelenting smog and over the threshold, thinking, perhaps she will be the one.
+Perhaps she will ask.
 She was broken when he met her, shattered into a thousand tiny shapes, all with jagged edges.
 He gathered up her pieces and carried them home.

 Ignoring the tingling bruises on my back, I walk to the kitchen.
 A few dirty plates sit in the soapy hot water on one side of the sink, not enough to prompt a Bot to begin washing.
 Uncle and I are the only humans running the restaurant.
 He was sullen when they returned from the party.